 Eligible charges due or paid will be refunded on a pro rata basis through the 60 percent point in the semester.
 Some fees are non-refundable and therefore not pro-rated.
 Additionally, some programs may assess an Administrative Withdrawal Fee.
 If a student living on campus withdraws from housing (but not from school) anytime after the first week of the semester, the semester charge for housing remains assessed in full.
 Board charges will be pro-rated.
 Refunds are processed within 45 days of withdrawal.
 Students should note that withdrawal may or may not result in an actual refund of money to the student.
 Circumstances may occur in which the student still owes money to the University even after appropriate withdrawal credit.

-Contact Financial Aid Services or Student Accounts with specific questions.
+Contact Student Financial Services with specific questions.

 Graceland University students may withdraw from a course through the 13 percent point of the semester without a “WD” grade.
 A grade of “WD” is recorded in any course when the student withdraws after the 13 percent point and through the 60 percent point of the semester.
 After 60 percent of the semester is complete, the student is not allowed to withdraw from the course, and will be awarded the appropriate grade in the course.
 Please refer to the Class Attendance Policy regarding Course Withdrawal by Instructor and Administrative Withdrawals.